mmbman/Katagiri/1984-05-28-Juundo-Shiki-Talk-1.md

 First, “Those who have way-seeking mind and wish to abandon fame and profit should enter.
 Those who are half-hearted and lack sincerity shouldn’t enter.
 If the entry is a mistake, after some consideration, they may be asked to leave.”

 So first of all, we need *way-seeking mind*.
 If you don’t have way-seeking mind, Dōgen emphasizes not to allow you to enter the zendo.
-So the way-seeking mind is most important – for not only the religious practice, [but] whatever you do.
-Generally speaking, maybe the way-seeking mind is your intention or your will.
-[The words are] quite different, between aspiration and will, [or] intention is different, but anyway: aspiration, or intention, or will.
-Without aspiration, you cannot do *anything*.
+So the way-seeking mind is most important.
+For not only religious practice, [but] whatever you do, generally speaking maybe the way-seeking mind is your intention or your will.
+[The words are] quite different, between aspiration, [or] will, [or] intention is different.
+But anyway: aspiration, or intention, or will – without aspiration, you cannot do *anything*.

 But in religion, aspiration is called *the way-seeking mind*, which is a little different from the usual aspiration or will or intention, because the way-seeking mind must go not in the world of give and take, but in the world of *no merit*, in the world of *emptiness*.
 Nevertheless you have to keep your aspiration on and on, constantly, under all circumstances.
 So that’s why it’s a little hard.
-But the usual aspiration is kind of one of the human desires, to accomplish something, for getting a certain fame, riches – well, many things.
-You want to satisfy your desire.
-So very naturally, it’s pretty easy to get the aspiration because you can see the result.
-So it’s easy for us to “push a button,” so-called *aspiration* or *desire* as a cause, and then you can get the result, pretty clearly.
+But the usual aspiration is kind of one of the human desires, to accomplish something, for getting a certain fame, riches – well, many things – in order to satisfy your desire.
+So very naturally it’s pretty easy to get the aspiration, because you can see the result.
+So it’s easy for us to “push a button,” so-called *aspiration* or *desire* as a *cause*, and then you can get the *result*, pretty clearly.

-The usual aspiration or will or intention is just like a slot machine.
-You know the slot machine, and the mechanical vending machine? (*Transcriber’s Note:* Katagiri Roshi uses the term *slot machine*, but he pretty clearly means *vending machine*, as described below.
+So the usual aspiration or will or intention is just like a slot machine.
+Do you know the slot machine, and the mechanical vending machine?

+(*Transcriber’s Note:* Katagiri Roshi uses the term *slot machine* below, but from his description he pretty clearly means *vending machine*.
 I have substitued the term *vending machine*.)

 If you go to Japan, there are many vending machines.
 They’re *everywhere*.
 At the platform, at the corner of the street, or by the newspaper or magazine stand.
-Wherever you may go in Japan, you can get a 7-Up, and hot noodles, and hot *sake*, cold *sake*, and magazines; many kinds of magazines.
+Wherever you may go in Japan, you can get a 7 Up, and hot noodles, and hot *sake*, cold *sake*, and magazines; many kinds of magazines.
 So *everywhere*, there’s all [these] vending machines there.
 Then you put in the dime or the quarters, and then you can get [something].
 If you push a button, you immediately get [something].

 But the problem is... *[he chuckles]*... you don’t know what’s going on *inside*.
 The inside is completely a black box.
 Do you understand *black box*? *Black box* [means] the internal mechanism is completely hidden and mysterious to the user.

-So the more the human world is civilized by mechanisms, technology, the more human life becomes convenient, and you can get a better life.
+So the more the human world is civilized by mechanisms, technologies, the more human life becomes convenient, and you can get a better life.
 But, your life becomes a black box – just like a vending machine.
 At that time, it’s not necessary to know carefully what’s going on the inside of the internal mechanism of life.
 Just push a button, and you can get it.
 It’s pretty easy.

 And then that is the so-called *intellectual way of life*.
 You know, systematical.
 There is a cause, and effect.
 So if you have a cause, very naturally the result comes up, and then that result is influencing A, B, C, and D, [and] finally it’s gone.
 Do you understand?
 That teaching of cause and effect is very *flat*.
 [It’s] just like a water ring.
 If you throw a pebble in the ocean, you can make a water ring, and the water ring is going, but finally it disappears.
 So, one cause creates lots of things – the activity of the one pebble influences many water rings – but finally that influence disappears.
 That is our intellectual sense.

  But recently [...] in human society we realize that cause and effect is not operating in this very flat world.
 In other words, if you do something as a cause, then you can create a result, but simultaneously that result comes back to the cause.
-So, that is called, what would it be called – [a cycle]. [...]
+So, that is called [a cycle]. [...]
 Everything is going, everything is coming back, connected.
 We’ve had that science for many, many years, but we didn’t pay attention to it.
-And then [more] recently we pay attention to how important it is, because in the oceans, micro-creatures and [macro]-creatures, all sentient beings are connected. *Ecology* – yes, it is ecology, I think.
+And then [more] recently we pay attention to how important it is, because microscopic creatures in the oceans and [land] creatures, all sentient beings are connected. *Ecology* – yes, it is ecology, I think.
 So we realized, “Well, the understanding of the cause and effect which we had is not right!”
-So very naturally we should pay attention to the *ecology*, thinking carefully how all sentient beings are connected.
+So very naturally we should pay attention to the *ecology*, thinking carefully how all sentient beings are connected. [...]

-So, that’s why I mentioned before, in ancient times, intellectually we understood the cause and effect in a flat way.
-Just like a one line, a straight line: A, B, C, D, E, F, G. We saw the pebbles in the ocean, and we influenced somebody, and another one, A, B, C, D, E, and finally influences disappeared.
-Never come back; it’s just go.
-But recently we realized [that] no, that’s not right.
-Influencing constantly, but finally, sooner or later, we don’t know when, but sooner or later it comes back to the origin.
+That’s why I mentioned before, in ancient times, intellectually we understood the cause and effect in a flat way.
+Just like a straight line: A, B, C, D, E, F, G. We throw the pebbles in the ocean, and we influence somebody, and another one, A, B, C, D, E, and finally the influences disappeared.
+They never come back; they just go.
+But recently we realized [that] no, that’s not right. [...]
+Finally, sooner or later – we don’t know when, but sooner or later – it comes back to the origin.
 That is ecology.

-But, the basic idea of a vending machine is based on the understanding of cause and effect in the flat world.
-You don’t know.
+But the basic idea of a vending machine is based on the understanding of cause and effect in the flat world.
+So you don’t know.
 If all you have to do is just throw the pebbles or push a button, and then by your aspiration and desires, very naturally you can get any money, fame, position – why don’t you do it?
 Just push the button.
-That is the basic idea of the vending machine.
-Do you understand? *[He chuckles.]*

-That is also, if you use your usual idea of aspiration or desire, very naturally you can live like this, just like a vending machine.
+That is the basic idea of the vending machine. *[He chuckles.]* If you use your usual idea of aspiration or desire, very naturally you can live like this, just like a vending machine.
 Push a button, and you get something.
-If you don’t get, don’t push a button.
+If you don’t [want something], don’t push a button.
 This is very common.

-And also in Zen Buddhism, [and really all] Buddhist teaching, [we say that] cause and effect become one simultaneously.
+[...]
+In Zen Buddhism, [and really all] Buddhist teaching, [we say that] cause and effect become one simultaneously.
 So cause is a cause, but simultaneously cause becomes result.
-That is an interesting teaching [that] you don’t understand; but in science, we realize this.
+So that is an interesting teaching [that] you don’t understand; but in science, we realize this.

+#### 20:57

 For instance, I don’t know about computers, but recently, whatever you do, always [there is a] computer there.
-So it’s not necessary to have a driver, or a pilot, and, you know, where you want to drive a battleship; you should put the computer there.
-And then there is only one person in a hundred who handles the computer and the pushes the button.
+So [for example] it’s not necessary to have a pilot when you want to drive a battleship; you put the computer there.
+And then there is only one person in a hundred who handles the computer and pushes the button.
 And then, simultaneously, the ship starts to operate.

-So, the computer gives you lots of, what would you say, output.
-But, if a computer gives always an output – is that it?
-No. You can’t drive the ship in that way, just give the output from the computer and to operate, in order to operate the ship.
+So, the computer gives you lots of – what would you say – output.
+But, if a computer gives always output – is that it?
+No. You cannot drive a ship in that way, just give the output from the computer in order to operate the ship.
 Is that enough?
 What do you need more?
 What do you think?

 **People:** Input.

-**Katagiri Roshi:** Input, yes.
-If you have an output, simultaneously you need an input.
+**Katagiri Roshi:** Input.
+Yes.
+If you have output, simultaneously you need input.

 And then, how can you get the input?
-For instance, in order to drive the ship, what happens around the ship?
-Not only to operate the engine, you know.
-There are lots of things, and there are many kinds of circumstances around the ship.
-What does computer do?
-What what must computer do?
+For instance, in order to drive the ship.
+What happens around the ship?
+Not only to operate the engines, you know?
+There are many kinds of circumstances around the ship.
+What must the computer do?
 Do you understand?
-What?

-First, computer has to make the ship to operate.
-Next, what?
-By the output, and then, how do you use the output?
+First the computer has to make the ship operate; next, what?
+How do you use the output?

 Do you understand?

-Say *something* about it! *[Laughter.]*
+Say *something* about this. *[Laughter.]*

-**Someone:** Computer keeps track of the circumstances.
-Computer keeps track of the changing variables, you know.
+**Someone:** The computer keeps track of the circumstances; the computer keeps track of the changing variables, you know?

 **Katagiri Roshi:** Great.
 Yes, that’s true.
 For instance?

 **Someone:** Weather.

 **Katagiri Roshi:** Sure.

-Other ships?
+**Someone:** Other ships?

+**Katagiri Roshi:** Other ships.
 Sure.

-**Someone:** Destination?
+**Someone:** Destination? *[Unintelligible.]*

 **Katagiri Roshi:** Destination.
 Right, but the destination is constantly you have to direct to a certain direction that you want to go.
 Do you understand?
 So, before you know the direction, before you direct the ship to a certain direction you want to go, the computer has to do many things.
 The computer gives you output, and then, how do you use the output?
-That is, getting the information of circumstances, changes of circumstances; so-called weather, waves, wind, many things.
+That is, getting the information of circumstances, changes of the circumstances: so-called weather, waves, wind, many things.
 Do you understand?
-And the wind is always changing constantly; waves, big change.
+And the wind is always changing constantly; the waves, big change.

-So, we need the lots of information about those things.
-And then, if a computer gets the lots of information of the changes of circumstances, and then, again, that information is called input.
+So, we need lots of information about those things.
+And then, if a computer gets the lots of information about the changes of circumstances, then again, that information is called input.
 Simultaneously, that input is turned into the output.
 In order to what?

-**Someone:** Make the ship go.
+**Someone:** Make the ship go!

 **Katagiri Roshi:** Go where?

 **Someone:** Wherever it’s going.

-**Katagiri Roshi:** In the proper way, yes.
-Following the right route, the right course, anyway.
-Constantly the computer driver has to keep the ship in the right course.
+**Katagiri Roshi:** In the proper way.
+Yes.
+Following the right route, the right course.
+Constantly the computer driver has to keep the ship on the right course.
 For this, we need lots of information.

-So, from this point, the output is simultaneously output, but not only the output just like a vending machine, no. Output is simultaneously input.
+So from this point, the output is simultaneously output, but not only the output just like a vending machine.
+No; output is simultaneously input.
 The input simultaneously is output.
 And then, you have to use the output and get the information as input, lots of input.
-And then, always computer works like this.
-That’s why computers can drive the ship, or tank, or the train in San Francisco, plane, many things.
+And then the computer always works like this; that’s why the computer can drive a ship, or tank, or the train in San Francisco, planes... many things.
 No drivers, just a computer.
 Pretty interesting.

-Now we realize how important that is.
-Cause is not cause; cause is cause, but simultaneously is result.
-In Buddhism, twenty-five hundred years ago, we already knew that.
+*Now* we realize how important that is: cause is not cause; cause is cause, but simultaneously [cause] is result. *[He laughs.]* In Buddhism, twenty-five hundred years ago, we already knew that.
 But science realizes it now, and uses it for our every day life.

 But Buddhism didn’t work in everyday life. *[He chuckles.]* Just understanding the human world in a universal perspective.
 And then, how to take care of human life, how to take care of the human world – not mechanically, not intellectually.
 Practically.
 Buddhism has always taught for many, many years in that way.